algorithmica-org/algorithmica/content/english/hpc/architecture/loops.md

     jne  loop
 ```

 It calculates the sum of a 32-bit integer array, just as a simple `for` loop would.
 The "body" of the loop is `add edx, DWORD PTR [rax]`.
 This instruction loads data from the iterator `rax` and adds it to the accumulator `edx`.
 Next, we move the iterator 4 bytes forward with `add rax, 4`.
+Then, a slightly more complicated thing happens.

+### Jumps

-Then a slightly more complicated thing happens.
-Assembly doesn't have if-s, for-s, functions or other control flow structures that high level languages have.
+Assembly doesn't have if-s, for-s, functions, or other control flow structures that high-level languages have.
 What it does have is `goto`, or "jump", how it is known in the world of low-level programming.

-**Jump** "jumps" to location specified by a label, which needs to be declared somewhere else as a string followed by `:`.
-When converted to machine code, it is replaced by an instruction that moves the instruction pointer by a fixed number of bytes so that it ends up at the instruction pointed by the label.
+**Jump** moves the instruction pointer to a location specified by its operand.
+This location may be either an absolute address in memory, relative to the current address or even [computed during runtime](../indirect).
+To avoid the headache of managing these addresses directly, you can mark any instruction with a string followed by `:`, and then use this string as a label which gets replaced by the relative address of this instruction when converted to machine code.

-Label can be any string, but compilers don't get creative with naming and [just use](https://godbolt.org/z/T45x8GKa5) the `.Ln` pattern for loops, where `n` is the line number in the source, and function names with their signatures when picking names for labels.
+Labels can be any strings, but compilers don't get creative and [typically](https://godbolt.org/z/T45x8GKa5) just use the line numbers in the source code and function names with their signatures when picking names for labels.

 **Unconditional** jump `jmp` can only be used to implement `while (true)` kind of loops or stitch parts of a program together.
 A family of **conditional** jumps is used to implement actual control flow.